spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_generalInformation_batteryStatus_Repurposed |
 | **Expected Value** | Set of alphanumeric strings                                                         |

----

 #### 7.2.3 Reused {#DigitalBatteryPassport_generalInformation_batteryStatus_Reused}

-*Reused* refers to a battery that has been used before and is being reused without significant changes.
+`Reused` refers to a battery that has been used before and is being reused without significant changes.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|